Oasis (band): Legacy

-Despite originally parting ways in 2009, Oasis remain influential in British music and culture and are recognised as one of the biggest and most acclaimed bands of the 1990s.
+Oasis remain influential in British music and culture and are recognised as one of the biggest and most acclaimed bands of the 1990s.
 In 2025, Neil McCormick, the chief music critic of The Daily Telegraph, called them "the greatest rock band of the modern age".
 In an article for the American website Yardbarker about "the 25 most legendary bands to hail from England", Jeff Mezydlo wrote, "Oasis was known as much for the antics and often volatile relationship between brothers Noel and Liam Gallagher as [it was for its] stellar alternative/pop rock sound.
 When the two were on, in sync, relatively sober, and not totally at each other's throats, Oasis was tough to beat.
 And when the tension was high, the band still delivered some of the best music of the 1990s."